xvxx/vial/docs/MANUAL.md

 <img src="../img/drink-me.jpeg" alt="Drink Me." align="left" height="300" />

-**vial** is a micro web “framework” for making micro web “sites”.
-It includes but a few basic features and was built with the idea that you, the programmer, will add any functionality you need that isn’t included by default.
+**vial** is a micro web "framework" for making micro web "sites".
+It only includes a handful of basic features, hopeful that you'll add whatever other features you need on your own.
+Kind of like ice cream toppings at one of those ice cream places.

-The goal is a small, lean core that compiles quickly and has as few dependencies as possible - to be used for prototyping ideas, testing out a new concept, or writing tiny personal apps, perhaps.
+The goal is a small, lean core that compiles quickly and has as few dependencies as possible.
+Use it for HTML stuff: prototyping ideas, testing out concepts, or, perhaps, even writing tiny personal apps.

-This manual will serve as an overview of **vial**’s built in features, as well as the few _optional_ features you can enable.
-It will also include suggestions for many “common tasks”, like using a database to store information.
+This manual is an overview of **vial**’s built in features, as well as the few _optional_ features you can enable.
+It also includes suggestions for many "common tasks", like using a database to store information.

 ## Hello, World

+This global greeting shows off most of **vial's** features.
+Play with it in real time by running this command in your local copy of this
+repository:

+    $ cargo run --example manual

 ```rust
 use vial::prelude::*;